Reviewing Aphria Inc. (APHA)'s and Correvio Pharma Corp. (NASDAQ:CORV)'s results | New Business Observer

-We will be comparing the differences between Aphria Inc. (NYSE:APHA) and Correvio Pharma Corp.
-(NASDAQ:CORV) as far as risk, analyst recommendations, profitability, institutional ownership, dividends, earnings and valuation are concerned.
-The two businesses are rivals in the Drug Manufacturers – Other industry.
+This is a contrast between Aphria Inc. (NYSE:APHA) and Correvio Pharma Corp.
+(NASDAQ:CORV) based on their analyst recommendations, profitability, risk, institutional ownership, dividends, earnings and valuation.
+The two companies are Drug Manufacturers – Other and they also compete with each other.

 Earnings and Valuation